zanamama/professional-readme-generator/README.md

 * Include a video of the typical user flow through your application.
 This includes views of the prompts and the responses after their selection.

-* Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
-This is how you will communicate to potential employers or other developers in the future what you built and why, and to show how it works.
+* Include any other screenshots I deem necessary to help someone who has never been introduced to my application understand the purpose and function of it.
+This is how we will communicate to potential employers or other developers in the future what I built and why, and to show how it works.

 ## Grading Requirements

-This homework is graded based on the following criteria:
+This assignment is graded based on the following criteria:

 ### Deliverables: 20%